-- Jail portion of the building is heated and cooled by means of water-source heat pumps.
+- Jail portion of the building is heated and cooled using water-source heat pumps.
 A heat pump water circulating system will be provided to circulate water to each heat pump and condensing unit for the VRF system.

 - Wet sprinkler system was provided throughout the building.
 A dry sprinkler system was provided in the sally port.

-- Large open areas, accessible to the public are controlled by a distributed lighting control system and include input from the building management system to provide a scheduled building sweep of interior lighting.
+- Large open areas accessible to the public are controlled by a distributed lighting control system.
+They include input from the building management system to provide a scheduled building sweep of interior lighting.
 A manual on/automatic off schedule was provided, except for security-sensitive areas.

 - Emergency power was supplied by a diesel-fired engine generator located on grade near the building.